Hendler/shielddrone/README.md

 # TODO

-- add camera view to drone frontend
-- add select box to choose drone
+## primary
+defending drones have higher max speed but start at y=0. defending drones have complete situational awareness defending drones arranged near projected objects, center

+ change position of drones
+ render change in frontend via websocket

 - add direction arrow to drone frontend, based on history and goal

 - add maximum speed and turn rate to drone backend
 - add collision detection
-- add drone color changes to yello when disabled
+- add drone color changes to yellow when disabled
-- add drone type
+- add drone type inside drone
 - render previous positions of drone as lighter trails

 - implement instantiation of drone positions based on strategy for each